Fill out IRS Form 8283 Online in 2026

 Next, create a simple electronic signature.
 Add it to the designated signature field on Form 8283, then download your completed document.

-Form 8283 is for reporting non-cash charitable contributions.
-It must be attached to your tax return, hence it can be submitted by mail.
+Form 8283 is used for noncash charitable contributions.
+It must be attached to your tax return; it can be submitted by mail.

 For electronic tax filings, Form 8283 can be included with your digital submission if your tax software supports this form.